 Once you’ve arrived in the city of Nagano, you need to head into the mountain ranges.
 The same two options are available: bus or train.
 For day-trippers, the bus is your best option, as an express bus runs from Nagano Station directly to the monkey park.
-However, the buses are infrequent, only running around 10 times a day (even less so in the low-season) and cost roughly the same as the train (¥1,400)
+However, the buses are infrequent, only running around 10 times a day (even less so in the low season) and cost roughly the same as the train (¥1,400).

-The cost and duration depends on whether you take local (more stops) or express trains, costing ¥1,190 and ¥1,290 respectively.
+The cost and duration depend on whether you take local (more stops) or express trains, costing ¥1,190 and ¥1,290 respectively.
 From Yudanaka Station you’re able to catch a bus towards Kanbayashi Onsen or Snow Monkey Park for about 10 minutes and a bargain ¥320.
 The buses run often every hour of the day.

 Step 3 – Reaching the Snow Monkeys

-Though it would seem that such an enormously ground-breaking attraction should be overrun by impatient and inconsiderate tourists, its usually not too bad.
+Though it would seem that such an enormously ground-breaking attraction should be overrun by impatient and inconsiderate tourists, it’s usually not too bad.
 Always be aware that despite the monkeys being very docile and seemingly friendly, they are still wild animals.
 It should go without saying that feeding or touching the monkeys is prohibited.

 Snow Monkey 1-Day Pass

 During certain seasons, the Snow Monkey 1-Day Pass will be an available option.
 It includes access to the Nagaden Train and/or the express bus between Nagano Station and Kanbayashi Onsen.
 It also allows you to use the local Nagaden Bus between Yudanaka Station and Kanbayashi Onsen as well as admission to the Jigokudani Snow Monkey Park.
 A good money saver and very convenient.